bigchaindb/bigchaindb-wallet/README.md

 Derivation path has following format: m/44'/822'/account'/0'/address'.
 Where 822 is BigchainDB coin type.

-As BigchainDB uses Ed25519 curve only hardened private key derivations are supported.
+As BigchainDB uses Ed25519 curve, only hardened private key derivations are supported.
 Public key derivations do not work.
 Key derivations are implemented according to SLIP-10.